open-telemetry/opentelemetry-network/README.md

 Environment variables:

-- `FLOWMILL_AUTH_KEY_ID`: this is the agent key id used to authenticate with Flowmill
-- `FLOWMILL_AUTH_SECRET`: this is the agent secret used to authenticate with Flowmill
 - `FLOWMILL_INTAKE_NAME`: this is the name of the Flowmill intake server
 - `FLOWMILL_INTAKE_HOST`: this is the hostname or IP address of the Flowmill intake server
 - `FLOWMILL_INTAKE_PORT`: this is the port of the Flowmill intake server
-- `FLOWMILL_AUTHZ_SERVER`: this is the host:port of Flowmill auth server (default: app.flowmill.com)
-- `FLOWMILL_INTAKE_AUTH_METHOD`: this is the auth method to use when connecting to the intake, valid values are "authz" or "none", (default: "authz")

 Volumes: